sakshin0143-lang/library-management-system-python/README.md

-# 📚 Library Management System (Python)

-A simple and efficient Library Management System built using Python.
+📚 Library Management System using Python

-## 🚀 Features
-- Add books
-- View books
-- Search books
-- Issue books with user tracking
-- Return books
+This project is a command-line based Library Management System developed using Python.
+It allows users to efficiently manage books with features such as adding, viewing, searching, issuing, and returning books.

+The system uses Object-Oriented Programming (OOP) principles for modular design and JSON file handling for persistent data storage.
+It also tracks issued books along with user details, making it a practical simulation of real-world library operations.

+Key Highlights:
+- Implemented CRUD operations for book management
-- Persistent storage using JSON
+- Used JSON for structured data storage

-## 🛠️ Tech Stack
-- Python
-- OOP (Object-Oriented Programming)
+- Applied OOP concepts for clean and maintainable code
-- File Handling
-- JSON
+- Added search functionality using efficient filtering
+- Handled user input errors using exception handling

+This project helped strengthen my understanding of Python fundamentals, data structures, and real-world application development.